Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Dallas Police sent a senior delegation to Monterrey on 8 April for joint security training, the first cross-border policing arrangement in World Cup history.
-Monterrey's mayor and police chief had previously visited Dallas, completing a bilateral exchange.
+Dallas Police sent a senior delegation to Monterrey on 8 April for joint security training ahead of the 2026 World Cup—the first cross-border policing arrangement in World Cup history.
+Monterrey's mayor and police chief had previously visited Dallas.
+Fans will travel between the two cities during group matches.

 Tucson's Kino Sports Complex is billing against Iran preparations with no confirmation from the team, and a 10 June arrival deadline approaching.